Vic-camel/Arduino-Reaction_Game/README.md

 ## What you need to complete project
 * Hardware
-  - Arduino ADK Mega2560 with DMA Arduino ADK
+  - Arduino ADK Mega2560 with DMA Arduino ADK Board
 * libries
   - DMA_KEY (support you do something on button)
   - DMA_LED (support you show something on LED)